 Ease your way into the throttle to get a feel for how the machine responds.
 Once you have that down, crank things up and learn how to steer.
 From there, experiment and see what you can do.

-If you are looking at buying a used snowmobile, you should get the advice of an experienced rider.
-You don’t want to get ripped off and spend money on a lemon, so taking someone with you who knows about sleds is a good idea.
+If you are looking to buy a used snowmobile, you should get the advice of an experienced rider.
+You don’t want to get ripped off and spend money on a lemon, so I highly recommend taking someone with you who knows about sleds is a good idea.

-Below are some of the most frequently asked questions relating to beginner snowmobiles.
+Below are some frequently asked questions related to beginner snowmobiles, that I think you want to know.

 Is it good for a beginner to buy a used snowmobile?